 You need three kinds of evidence: a recent statistic, a concrete real-world example, and a credible quote or expert source.
 Pull at least two of each.
 The extras will become your rebuttal material.

-Stick to sources your teacher will recognize: news outlets with editorial standards, government and NGO reports, peer-reviewed papers, books by named authors.
+Stick to sources your teacher will recognize: news outlets with editorial standards, government and NGO reports, peer-reviewed papers, and books by named authors.
 Avoid blog posts and Wikipedia as primary sources, though Wikipedia is fine for finding the actual primary sources at the bottom of the page. |

 Step 3: Outline your three or four strongest arguments